Hull councillors vote in favour of cuts amid protests

 Adrian Kennett, branch secretary for Unison, said: "I think it's another nail in the coffin for Hull.

-"Hull can't afford to lose jobs, lose services and the terms and conditions are being driven into the ground."'New jobs'
+"Hull can't afford to lose jobs, lose services and the terms and conditions are being driven into the ground."

 Mr Kennett said the union would continue to fight against the cuts.